jacksleight/laravel-raster/README.md

 </html>
 ```

-### Simple Mode (Automatic Routing)
+### Automatic Mode

-To make a view rasterizeable simply implement the `@raster` directive and then generate a URL to your image using the `raster()` helper.
+To make a view rasteriseable simply implement the `@raster` directive and then generate a URL to your image using the `raster()` helper.
 The data closure receives any parameters passed in the URL and should return an array of data to pass to the view.

 ```blade
 {{-- resources/views/blog/hero.blade.php --}}